ImgBotApp/InternetNL/detail/web/tls/https-exists/exp_nl.md

-We check whether HTTPS is enabled on your website.
+We testen of je website bereikbaar is via HTTPS.